 From work-related stress and changes in living arrangements to problems with family or dealing with loss, life can get downright stressful.
 And while stress comes and goes, if it turns into excessive worrying, even in the absence of a stressor, that’s anxiety.
 So, while the two can be hard to differentiate, if you’re feeling stressed even when there’s nothing obvious to stress about, you’re most likely experiencing actual anxiety.

 Individuals may “self-medicate” with alcohol or drugs to numb anxiety.
 It’s so prevalent that GAD is known to overlap with substance use disorders.
-But, conversely, substance abuse can lead to an increase in anxiety.
+But, conversely, substance use can lead to an increase in anxiety.
 Like so many other mental health challenges, it can be a vicious cycle.
 And the most effective way to break the cycle is to curb substance use.

 Physical Health Problems

 From diabetes to heart disease, problems with your physical health can be stressful and lead to anxiety.
 The best way to prevent these problems is through improving your physical health, or seeking the treatment needed for your health challenges.
 Plus, being active can help improve your brain’s health and, ultimately, lead to a happier, more fulfilled life.

 Who can go without their morning dose of caffeine?
 And yes, caffeine has its place.
 It can increase your alertness and give you a jolt of energy when needed.
 But too much caffeine leads to nervousness, irritability or even, anxiety.
 The Food and Drug Administration (FDA) recommends limiting caffeine intake to 400 mg per day.
 So, if you find yourself sweating, shaking or feeling nervous after you drink that last cup of coffee or energy drink, you might want to consider easing off.

 Here to Help

 Davis Behavioral Health is here to help when life gets stressful.
 We have trained, experienced, caring mental health professionals on staff to help you manage anxiety.
 We also offer classes that range from managing emotions to mindfulness.
-We provide substance abuse support, as well.
+We provide substance use support, as well.
 We are your ally in improving mental health and wellbeing.
 If you’re struggling with mental health challenges, remember that seeking help is an act of strength and self-respect, rather than a sign of weakness.